10 Times Rock And Metal Artists Collaborated With Classical Musicians

 Metallica and the San Francisco Symphony

 Without a doubt, the most famous example of rock and classical coming together in Metallica’s S&M album.
 Alongside the San Francisco Symphony Orchestra, the band performed a compelling, ambitious set of Metallica tracks elevated by the sweeping power of a full orchestra.
-The album sold 8 million copies worldwide as of 2013, and inspired this year’s epic S&M2 performance, proving that even the most unlikely of collaborations can become game-changing successes.
+The album sold 8 million copies worldwide as of 2013, and inspired 2019’s epic S&M2 performance, proving that even the most unlikely of collaborations can become game-changing successes.

 Cradle Of Filth and the Budapest Film Orchestra